AUSTRAC compliance reports

 Who must submit a compliance report

-If you provide designated services you must submit a compliance report to AUSTRAC unless you have an exemption (see below).
+If you provide designated services you must submit a compliance report to AUSTRAC.
+See below for special circumstances or exemptions that may apply.

 Designated business groups

 If you are part of a designated business group (DBG), only one member should lodge the annual compliance report on behalf of all members in the group.
 The member who submitted the report should notify all group members so that everyone knows the report has been lodged, as we don’t advise other members of a DBG when we receive a report.

 Any group member can choose to submit their own compliance report if substantially different from other DBG members.
 To do this:

 - open Compliance Reports in the My Business menu